USEPA/RAQSAPI/README.md

 ## Sign up and setting up user credentials with the RAQSAPI library

-If you have not already done so you will need to sign up with AQS Data Mart using aqs\_sign\_up function,[2] this function takes one input, “email,” which is a R character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
-After a successful call to aqs\_sign\_up an email message will be sent to the email address provided with a new Data Mart key which will be used as a credential key to access the Data Mart API.
-The aqs\_sign\_up function can also be used to regenerate a new key for an existing user, to generate a new key simply call the aqs\_sign\_up function with the parameter “email” set to an existing account.
+If you have not already done so you will need to sign up with AQS Data Mart using aqs_sign_up function, [^2] this function takes one input, “email”, which is a R character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
+After a successful call to aqs_sign_up an email message will be sent to the email address provided with a new Data Mart key which will be used as a credential key to access the Data Mart API.
+The aqs_sign_up function can also be used to regenerate a new key for an existing user, to generate a new key simply call the aqs_sign_up function with the parameter “email” set to an existing account.
 A new key will be e-mailed to the account given.

 The credentials used to access the Data Mart API service are stored in a R environment variable that needs to be set every time the `RAQSAPI`